 Richard then had been arrested for attempted rape, but the charges were dropped since the woman did not want to testify against him.
 Beginning to use LSD, Richard began practicing Satanism, later proudly proclaiming the faith that ruled his life.

-On June 28, 1984, Richard brutally raped and murdered 79-year-old Jennie Vincow.
+On June 28, 1984, the American serial killer and rapist brutally raped and murdered 79-year-old Jennie Vincow.
 He had broken into her apartment and killed her in her bed, where authorities had found her body, her throat cut so deeply she was almost decapitated.
 He had also stolen some of her things.

 He laid low for a few months until he struck again.
 On March 17, 1985, he went after Maria Hernandez and her roommate Dayle Okazaki.
 Maria managed to escape, but Dayle became Richard’s second known murder victim.
 Not finished with the night, Richard continued on to shoot and kill Tsai-Lian Yu.
 From then on, over the next few months, he stalked and murdered his victims, causing terror in the hearts of Californians everywhere.